Angel Blog

 While transitioning from being in the military to becoming a civilian is always an adjustment, Jopling figured out a way to continue to serve the military by volunteering with Soldiers’ Angels.

-“It was a very big blessing to find a veteran organization like this where I can do so much to help so many veterans, active duty, guard, reserve, and their families,” says Jopling.
+“It was a very big blessing to find a Veteran organization like this where I can do so much to help so many Veterans, active duty, guard, reserve, and their families,” says Jopling.
 “We have to continue to take care of them and their families, whether we’re in a pandemic crisis now or anytime.”

 Given the state that the entire world is in, how does she stay motivated to continue to selflessly serve others?

-“To me, my philosophy is that homeless and veterans should never be put together in a sentence,” says Jopling.
+“To me, my philosophy is that homeless and Veterans should never be put together in a sentence,” says Jopling.
 “That’s what gives me comfort and joy, knowing that I’m just a small cog in the wheel helping them out in any way we can.”